liborplucnar/shopsys/docs/model/domain-limiting.md

 ## Limit the demo data during the demo data installation

 If the demo data for the specific domain should be installed during the development build is determined by the `load_demo_data` parameter in the `domains.yaml` file.
-When the parameter is set to `true`, the demo data for the domain is installed.
+When the parameter is set to `true` (default value), the demo data for the domain is installed.

 !!! warning